Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Do Mild Exercises

-Mild exercises like walking or gentle stretching can help ease muscle tension and improve sleep quality.
-Avoid strenuous exercise close to bedtime, as this can make it difficult for you to fall asleep.
+Mild exercises such as walking or gentle stretching can help ease muscle tension and improve sleep quality.
+Avoid strenuous exercise close to bedtime, as this can make it difficult to fall asleep.

 Having a sleep routine goes a long way in improving sleep quality.
-Try to go to bed and wake up at the same time each day.
+Try to go to bed and wake up at the same time every day.

 Avoid watching television or working on the computer in bed.
 Create a relaxing environment in your bedroom by using comfortable sheets and eliminating noise and light pollution.

-If you’re dealing with chronic muscle pain, there may be an underlying condition causing it. conditions like fibromyalgia, arthritis, and Thyroid disease can all cause muscle pain (11).
+If you’re dealing with chronic muscle pain, there may be an underlying condition that is causing it.
+Conditions such as fibromyalgia and arthritis can all cause muscle pain (11).
 Talk to your doctor about these conditions and treatment options.
-Your doctor can also provide other tips for managing pain.
+Your doctor can also provide other tips for pain management.

 The Bottom Line

 There are many possible causes of muscle pain when sleeping.
-However, there are also many treatments and solutions available.
-Try stretching before bed, getting a massage, or applying heat or cold to your muscles.
+However, there are also many treatments and solutions that are available.
+Try stretching before bed, getting a massage, or applying heat to your muscles.

 DISCLAIMER: